Honda Sport ATCs

 Honda Sport ATCs, produced until 1987, were built specifically for performance, and designed for use in racing, or for aggressive trail riding.
 The machines lacked luggage racks and other utilitarian features, commonplace on most other ATCs or ATVs.

 In 1970, Honda created the three-wheeled “All Terrain Cycle” market nearly single-handedly with the release of the Honda US90.
 As the popularity of ATCs exploded in the late seventies, Honda began to diversify their line.
 Originally catering to winter activity, campers, hunters and weekend Recreational riders that ATCs were envisioned for, their research showed there was a market for utility-focused machines for commercial and agricultural use, and dedicated sport models intended for leisure and competition use.

 This led to the creation of the ATC250R, a 2-stroke racing ATC based on the CR250 motocross line in 1981 and 3 more Sport ATCs, using 4-stroke engines.
 The ATC250R remains a popular model for collectors due to its high-performance 2-stroke engines and racing heritage; and the 4-stroke “X” ATCs continue to be popular trail machines.

 Honda ATC200X

 The ATC200X, released in 1983, was Honda's first 4-stroke Sport model.
-The machine was based on the ATC200 line, but was virtually unique in its set-up and engine tuning.
+The machine was based on the ATC200 line, but was virtually unique in its setup and engine tuning.
 It featured a 5-speed transmission with manual clutch and full suspension with 7.3” of front travel and 6.7” of rear travel.